ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/24. Final Project/Defensive Report Template.md

     * Update WordPress and other software: apt-get upgrade weekly
     * Popular WordPress Plugins: Loginizer, WP Limit Login Attempts, Brute Force Login Protection: These plugins help protect websites from malicious attacks
     * Implement a strong password policy: 12 characters/2 special characters and password reset every 60 days
-    * create alerts when when a user has met the "failed login" threshold and lock out the user
+    * Create alerts when when a user has met the "failed login" threshold and lock out the user
     * Implement a Multi-Factor Authentication password reset policy
+    * Establish rule to block all known VPN Traffic
+    * Disable unused features such as WordPress REST API

   - **Why It Works**: